Marshall Thundering Herd football: Rick Tolley era (1969–1970)

 The memorial at Spring Hill Cemetery in Huntington, West Virginia to the victims of the Southern Airways Flight 932 crash.

 Rick Tolley was Marshall's head football coach for two seasons, coming to Marshall from his post as defensive line coach for Wake Forest and posting records of 3–7 and 3–6.
 Tolley was killed on November 14, 1970, in a plane crash which killed all 75 passengers, including 37 players, five coaches, administrators, family, friends, and the Southern Airways five-person crew, as it returned to West Virginia after a game against East Carolina.

 Jack Lengyel era (1971–1974)

 Marshall athletic director, Joe McMullen, hired Jack Lengyel to be head coach in 1971.
 To rebuild following the plane crash, Lengyel recruited athletes from the baseball and basketball teams.
 Lengyel's record as Marshall's head coach was 9–33.

 Frank Ellwood era (1975–1978)

 Marshall hired Ohio University assistant Frank Ellwood, a Dover, Ohio, native who led the program for four seasons.
-The team went 2-9 during his first season and 5-6 during the 1976 campaign, a year in which the Thundering Herd upset 20th-ranked Miami (Ohio) on Sept.
+The team went 2–9 during his first season and 5–6 during the 1976 campaign, a year in which the Thundering Herd upset 20th-ranked Miami (OH) on Sept.
 12, 1976 at Fairfield Stadium in Huntington.
 The Herd had not defeated Miami since 1939.
-Marshall finished 2-9 and 1–10 in 1977 and 1978, respectively, failing to win a Southern Conference game in either season.
+Marshall finished 2–9 and 1–10 in 1977 and 1978, respectively, failing to win a Southern Conference game in either season.